raellusionz/ESDBank/readme.md

 To run each microservice locally:

-Open a terminal window and navigate to the directory of each microservice.
+Open a terminal window and navigate to the directory "cd microservices"

+Run the command "docker run -d --hostname esd-rabbit --name rabbitmq-mgmt -p 5672:5672 -p 15672:15672 rabbitmq:3-management"

+Run the amqp_setup.py

 Run the Python script for each microservice.